spron-in/pbm-docs/source/intro.rst

         2021-02-11T14:22:41Z [complete: 2021-02-11T14:23:01]

 The most recent daily backup is 09:22 EDT (14:22 UTC), which would include 4 hours of damage caused by the bug.

 Let's restore the one before that:

 .. code-block:: bash

    $ pbm restore 2021-02-09T14:06:06Z

-To be on the safe side, it might be best to make an extra backup manually before the next application release:
+To be on the safe side, it is a good practice to make an extra backup manually before the next application release:

 .. code-block:: bash